mockoon/mockoon.com/content/articles/api-guide-rest-api-components.md

 ### Body or payload

-As you may have noticed in the previous examples, requests and responses may or may not include a payload or body.
+As you may have noticed in the previous examples, requests and responses **may or may not include a payload or body**.
 The body is the actual piece of information you want to fetch or store and use or display in your application.
 It will have a different meaning depending on the context.
 It could be a list of users returned by the server after a **GET request**.
 It may also be a new user sent to the server in the request during a **POST request**.

 You understand now, both request and response can contain a body, but it doesn't make sense in some cases.
 Sometimes it is even highly discouraged and not part of the HTTP specification.
-It is the case for a GET request which should not contain a body.
+It is the case for a GET request which should not contain a body as you only want to retrieve data from the server, not send it.
 However, you will find implementations contradicting this.

 Nowadays, the most widely used format for sending payloads is the [JSON format](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON).
 You will also find a lot of APIs making data available in XML.